Enhancing the filtered derived category

 In other words, the construction of spectral sequences factors through $\iFil(\cC)$.

 \proof Proof.
 We freely use Lurie's terminology from \S1.2.2 of~[\HA].
 The spectral sequence for $X$ is determined by the $\Zs$-complex associated to $X$, which assigns to each $i\le j$ the cofiber $\cofib(X(i) \to X(j))$.
-The $\Zs$-complex of~$\widehat{X}$ is precisely the same, by Lemma~\gammagreq, and $\gamma(X)$ produces the isomorphism.
+The $\Zs$-complex of~$\whX$ is precisely the same, by \vgammagreq, and $\gamma(X)$ produces the isomorphism.

 \proclaim Remark.
 We want to emphasize that a t-structure on $\cC$ also provides two natural sequences for each object $X$ via the shifted truncations.
-The first sequence is which generalizes Postnikov towers of spectra to the setting of stable \ii-categories.
-The second sequence is which generalizes Whitehead towers and can be obtained by taking the homotopy cofiber of the canonical map of the Postnikov filtration on~$X$ to the constant sequence on~$X$.
+The first sequence is which generalizes Whitehead towers of spectra to the setting of stable \ii-categories.
+The second sequence is which generalizes Postnikov towers and can be obtained by taking the homotopy cofiber of the canonical map of the Whitehead filtration on~$X$ to the constant sequence on~$X$.
 Thus every t-structure associates to each object two spectral sequences (though they only differ by indexing).